eternalai-org/lobster/README.md

 Lobster is secure by design.

 It has its own computer, its browser to browse the web, and its own file system to run shell commands.
+It never touches your computer and your data.

 ![lobsterbanner-bottom](https://github.com/user-attachments/assets/1c12087d-048a-4213-aebe-688a90eed09c)